tee3/homedir/README.md

 that require it.
 It is not recommended to install the `~/opt/local` directories or the scripting language tools for the `administrator` user.

+Note that the `install` script and its supported scripts require Python.

 ```
 $ ./install